usman014689/flexfit/README.md

 - Real-time dashboard statistics without refreshing the page.
 - REST API backend that returns JSON responses.

 ## Deployment

-The application was deployed on a Google Cloud virtual machine.
+This application is deployed on google cloud virtual machine and running live..

 **Google Cloud VM**